 Majors in the mathematical sciences may choose from a broad spectrum of career opportunities.
-Computer science, mathematical modeling, statistics, industrial control, market forecasting and operations research are among the areas which are currently in high demand and for which growth is projected in the coming decade.
+Actuarial science, computer science, mathematical modeling, statistics, industrial control, market forecasting and operations research are among the areas which are currently in high demand and for which growth is projected in the coming decade.